-The Ottawa Paramedic Service can only accept applications from those with an A-EMCA certificate or those who are currently in the equivalency process or soon-to-graduate paramedic students.
+The Ottawa Paramedic Service can only accept applications from those with a valid A-EMCA certificate, those who are currently in the equivalency process (case-by-case) or soon-to-graduate paramedic students.

-If you are a paramedic from outside of Ontario, please contact the Ontario Ministry of Health and Long Term Care (MOHLTC) for information on the Ontario Equivalency process.
+If you are a paramedic from outside of Ontario, please contact the Ontario Ministry of Health and Long Term Care (MOHLTC) (link is external) for information on the Ontario Equivalency process.
 There may be fees associated with this process.

-If you have the A-EMCA Certificate or will soon be graduating, the City of Ottawa recommends that you prepare for the testing by studying the Ontario BLS and ALS standards.
-This will prepare you for the written and practical (clinical) tests to verify your knowledge of the various Standards.
+If you have the A-EMCA Certificate or will soon be graduating, the City of Ottawa recommends that you prepare for the testing by studying current provincial paramedic practice documents.
+Paramedic Practice Documents

-The City of Ottawa will require applicants to provide the below listed documents at some point in the process.
+The City of Ottawa will require applicants to provide the listed documents upon job offer.
 Applicants must be prepared to show originals and provide copies when requested.